Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 Binondo, also known as Chinatown District, is one of the top historical spots in the Philippines, serving as the center of commerce during the American occupation.
 Today, its old-timey charm, lively energy, and golden food finds continue to surprise the modern world.

-There are a lot of Bindondo tours for you to explore in this Chinatown.
-Walking tours, Manila chinatown food tours, and bike tours are just some of the ways you can sightsee within this small yet inexplicably large space known for day tours near Manila.
-There are tons to discover in Binondo; whether you're on the lookout for hidden food trip in the Philippines gems in Binondo restaurants or up for finding old churches, there's no shortage of activities for you to do.
+There are a lot of Bindondo tours for you to enjoy.
+Walking tours, Manila Chinatown food tours, and bike tours are just some of the ways you can explore this small yet inexplicably large space.
+There are tons to discover in Binondo; whether you're on the lookout for delicious food in Binondo restaurants or old churches, there's no shortage of activities for you to do.

 18. Sabang Beach, Baler

-Travel time to reach Baler, which is about 270 km from Manila, is roughly 5-6 hours.
-You can either drive up through the Manila-Cabanatuan-Baler route or hop on a bus that will take you straight to Baler without stopovers.
+The travel time to reach Baler, which is about 270 km from Manila, is roughly 5 to 6 hours.
+You can either drive via the Manila-Cabanatuan-Baler route or hop on a bus that will take you straight to Baler without stopovers.

 Don't miss your chance to catch some waves during your visit.
 Whether you're a complete novice or a pro, you have a whole lot of options along the shore for surfboard rentals and tutors.